evvnt/engineering-blog/_posts/2022-11-10-hello-evvnt.markdown

 > Evvnt chooses QAP with "Always Be Shipping" (ABS) over POQ.
 > This means all functional areas of the company as well as our Customers are informed about our philosophy, which allows us to manage external and internal expectations about software delivery deadlines, thus allowing us all to have fun while delivering high quality software.
 >
-> -Krishna Venkatraman, VP Product Management
+> {% avatar krishnav888 %} Krishna Venkatraman, VP Product Management

 > For me Quality at Pace it's a tester's dream.
 In sprint based projects often testing time is sacrificied for the sake of meeting deadlines set by either
 > clients or managers without having a full analysis of what the software might need in the future.
 Using Quality at Pace philosophy allows Project Managers